JustWhit3/my-scripts/README.md

     > NOTE on the usage: if this script is used with `./OverlapSelections` command it will produce overlapped plots for each selection of the `selections` dict.
 If it is used instead with the option `-o [selection_name]`, it will produce a plot with the `[selection_name]` selection modified (changes are given in the input file) and overlaps it to the real `[selection_name]`.

 - [**size_of_dir.py**](https://github.com/JustWhit3/my-scripts/blob/main/scripts/python/file%management/size_of_dir.py): script used to compute the size of a particular directory
-    > NOTE on the usage: it takes 3 arguments, `--path` is the directory path, `--message` is a flag to turn on/off the final message and `--exception` takes an extra file which should be removed from the final size count.
+    > NOTE on the usage: it takes 3 arguments, `--paths` contains the directory paths (in form of `"path_1 path_2 path_n"`), `--message` is a flag to turn on/off the final message and `--exception` takes an extra file which should be removed from the final size count (it takes only the file name not the path).

 ### bash